 Beginning with its formation in 2000, the SCSBCC launched a decade long effort to seek health insurance reform at the state and federal level.
 Working with the SC Appleseed Legal Justice Center, AARP-SC, SC Fair Share and other non-profit organizations these efforts culminated in successful state legislation and the passage of the Affordable Care Act by Congress in 2010.
 The result has been a stabilization of the health insurance market and smaller premium increases.

 2000—The SCSBCC co-sponsored a series of small business forums with the South Carolina Governor Jim Hodges’ Office.
 From these meetings around the state the cost of health insurance was identified as a priority issue needing to be addressed.

 2002—The SCSBCC president and founder Frank Knapp was appointed to the SC Health Insurance Policy Advisory Committee (HIPAC).

-2003—The SCSBCC was the first business organization to propose a legislative solution to affordable health insurance for small businesses.
+2003—The SCSBCC was the first South Carolina business organization to propose a legislative solution to affordable health insurance for small businesses.
 The legislation, which eventually did not pass, would have created state small business health insurance pool.
-This pool, run and administered by the state would have been a vehicle for small businesses to aggregate for the purpose of obtaining group health insurance by self-funding.
+This pool, run and administered by the state, would have been a vehicle for small businesses to aggregate for the purpose of obtaining group health insurance by self-funding.

 2004—The SCSBCC successfully supported the creation of the Commission on Health Care Access to address the crisis in small group health insurance and work toward implementation of the recommendations of the HIPAC.